 Sit on your bottom with your knees bent and your feet flat.
 Separate your feet wide and wrap your arms between your legs, underneath your knees and around on top of your shins.
 Tuck your head down like a turtle in a shell!

-Don’t forget to sign up for free kids yoga resources, pose images, and mindfulness breathing cards:
+Don’t forget to sign up for free kids yoga sequences, pose images, and lesson plans: